jdasfd/srna/sRNA.md

-## Count aligned reads ratio
+## Count the ratio of bacterial sources in all samples

-### Ratio of aligned reads / all reads in different type of alignment
+### Ratio of aligned reads to bacteria / all reads

 Count all reads numbers from sort.bam files.
 The goal of this step is to acquire fraction of the reads aligned to bacteria from all reads.
 I wrote a shell script to reach the goal.